smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 <aside>
 💡 Note: Because of the sync nature, we don't track pending requests, so there might be double checking of same payloads.
 Once a payload was checked, we cache the result in memory, so next time we don't need to check it again.
 </aside>

+### Transmit Event Provider

+This component listens to transmit events from log poller.
+Upon seeing new events calls the coordinator.
+Transmit events are the events that can happen when a report is sent onchain to the contract.
+These are

+- UpkeepPerformed: Report successfully performed the upkeep it was meant for.
+It was the `upkeepTriggerId` within the log to identify the payload which performed the upkeep
+- StateUpkeep: For conditionals this happens when an upkeep is tried to be performed on a checkBockNumber which is older than the last perform block (Stale check).
+For logs this happens when the particular (upkeepID, logIdentifier) has been performed before
+- InsufficientFunds: This happens when pre upkeep execution when not enough funds are found on chain for the execution.
+Funds check is done in checkPipeline, but actual funds required on chain at execution time can change, e.g. to gas price changes / link price changes.
+In such cases upkeep is not performed or charged.
+These reports should really be an edge case, on chain we have a multiplier during checkPipeline to overestimate funds before even attempting an upkeep.
+- CancelledUpkeep: This happens when the upkeep gets cancelled in between check time and perform time.
+To protect against malicious users, the contract adds a 50 block delay to any user cancellation requests.

 ### Coordinator